 ISO 55001 defines the requirements for a management system for asset management.

-The ISO 55001 management system provides a framework to establish asset management policies, objectives, and processes and enables an organization to work toward its strategic goals.
-ISO 55001 utilizes a structured, effective, and efficient process that drives continual improvement and on-going value creation by managing cost, performance and risk.
+The ISO 55001 management system provides a framework to establish asset management policies, governance, and processes and enables an organization to work toward its strategic goals.
+ISO 55001 utilizes a structured, effective, and efficient process that drives continual improvement and ongoing value creation by managing asset-related cost, performance and risk.
 ISO 55000 and ISO 55002 complement ISO 55001 by providing the overview, principles, and terminology (ISO 55000) and guidance for its application (ISO 55002).

 This standard focuses on the need for a management system, and thus does not specify financial, accounting, or technical requirements for managing specific asset types.

 Why is ISO 55001 important?

-Compliance with the ISO 55001 standard can support organizations that are striving for a culture of proactive, continual improvement, and can drive an organization's effectiveness and efficiency to realize increased asset value.
+Compliance with the ISO 55001 standard can support organizations that are striving for a culture of proactive, continual improvement, and can drive an organization's effectiveness and efficiency to realize increased value from its assets.
 It reflects the latest thinking and best practices in asset management.

 Developing, implementing, and embedding an asset management framework based on the ISO 55001 standard demonstrates to stakeholders (e.g. regulators, customers, insurers) that the organization manages its performance, risks, and costs in a very effective and efficient manner.